Languedoc Introduction Things to See Things to Do Holidays Wine Languedoc Life Getting There Property History Cathars Geography Weather More Info

 Rugby.
 Although not of Occitan origin, has proved very popular in this area, both in its orthodox version (Union with XV players ) and the so-called heretical version (League wth XIII players).

 Quilhas de U èch.
 A form of skittles popular the Aveyronin and originally from Bearn.
-It duffers from more conventional skittles or nine-pin bowls in the size of the court.
+It differs from more conventional skittles or nine-pin bowls in the size of the court.
 Players throw a ball at one skittle at very close range with the intention of cannoning both ball and skittle into other skittles.
 The skittles weigh a couple of kilos each but the ball weighs 5 or 6 and is made of solid walnut wood.
 The game was brought to Paris in the early Twentieth century by a group of immigrants from the Aveyron.
 The game is popular in the Rouergue.
 Summer championships attract thousands of spectators.
 More info at http://www.aprene.org/spip.php?article233 and http://www.quilles.net/.

 Bull-Running.
 Click on the following link for more on bull-running